mssm-labmmol/gmak/README.md

     - uses MBAR so calc-lambda-neighbors -1
     - assumes NPT production runs in MBAR
     - assumes desolvation, so calculates -DeltaG_{A \to B}
+- input files
+  - sort of like GROMOS, list an order of directives that must be followed (with some possibly omitted)